Voting: it’s a good habit to get into!

 AM I ELIGIBLE TO VOTE BY MAIL?

 Find out now; avoid long lines at the polls and vote conveniently at home.
-If you are 65 or older, you are eligible to vote-by-mail, and can send your application in to vote-by-mail.
-Click this LINK to learn more and get your application, print, sign and mail it in today.
+If you are 65 or older, disabled, will be out of the county (or country), and/or other extenuating circumstances, you are eligible to vote-by-mail, and can send your application in to vote-by-mail.
+Click this LINK to learn more about eligibility, get your application, print, sign and mail it in today.
+Last Day to Apply to Vote by Mail for the Run-Off Election: Thursday, July 2, 2020 (received, not postmarked).

 Where Can I find more information About Past Elections?